SheikhSahil-SDE/MCA_NEW/MCSL-223/Section-2/Data Mining Lab/README.md

 # 2.15 Online Lab Resources

-# Give answers for the below [important questions for data mining lab ]"1.
-Explain in detail Apriori algorithm /frequently bought item set algorithm (for 20 marks )2.explain in detail all clustering algorithms 3.
-Explain in detail  All 5 classification algorithms in detail " all are of 20 marks so need long answers
+# Give answers for the below [important questions for data mining lab ]"

+1. Explain in detail Apriori algorithm /frequently bought item set algorithm (for 20 marks )

+2. Explain in detail all clustering algorithms

+3. Explain in detail All 5 classification algorithms in detail "

+all are of 20 marks so need long answers

 ### 1. Explain in Detail the Apriori Algorithm / Frequently Bought Item Set Algorithm